About the Grace Hospice

 What are the costs of the Hospice?

 Resident medication costs are covered with very few exceptions by the Manitoba Health Pharmacy Drug Access Program.
-Each resident may choose their own preferred pharmacy for service.

 Who is part of the team?